roonstott/ParksApi/README.md

 ## Sample JSON Response for GET
 ```
   {
   "stateId": 2,
   "name": "Washington",
+  "parks": [
+    {
+      "parkId": 3,
+      "name": "Mount Rainier",
+      "description": "A 14,410 active volcano with extensive (but shrinking) glacier fields.
+Beloved for alpine meadows carpeted in summer wildflowers",
+      "stateId": 2,
+      "stateName": "Washington",
-    "parks": null
+      "state": null
     }

-  * note: "parks" is a navigation property and will always be null
+  ]
+}

 ```

 ## POST Requests
 _To add a new state entry to the database.
-Note that `stateId` will be generated automatically by the database, and should be omitted entirely.
-Note also that `parks` is a navigation property that will always be "null," so omit the `parks` as well._
+Note that `stateId` will be generated automatically by the database, and should be omitted entirely. `Parks` can be also be omitted, because it is represents a many-to-many relationship that is fulfilled automatically by the join entities in EF CORE_

 ## Example POST URL
 ```